JaakkoTulkki/redux-binders/README.md

   }
   return state;
 }
-// aScope is now a nested object that's wrapped with scopedCombineReducers const rootRecuder = combineReducers({
+// aScope is now a nested object that's wrapped with scopedCombineReducers and bound to a scope const rootRecuder = combineReducers({
   aScope: scopedCombineReducers({
     nested: combineReducers({